alexiscrack3/git-cheat-sheet/README.md

 LISTING BRANCHES
-List the local branches
+List the local branches.
 ```bash
 $ git branch
 ```
-List the remote-tracking branches
+List the remote-tracking branches.
 ```bash
 $ git branch -r
 ```
-Show sha1 and commit subject line for each head, along with relationship to upstream branch (if any)
+Show sha1 and commit subject line for each head, along with relationship to upstream branch (if any).
 ```bash
 $ git branch -v
 ```
-If given twice, print the name of the upstream branch, as well (see also git remote show <remote>)
+If given twice, print the name of the upstream branch, as well (see also git remote show <remote>).
 ```bash
 $ git branch -vv
 ```
-List both remote-tracking branches and local branches
+List both remote-tracking branches and local branches.
 ```bash
 $ git branch -a
              --all
 ```
-Which branches are already merged into HEAD (i.e. the branch you're on)
+Which branches are already merged into HEAD (i.e. the branch you're on).
 ```bash
 $ git branch --merged
 ```